agporto/markdown-cv/index.md

 `2023` K.L.Voje, M. Grabowski, A. Holstad, __A.
 Porto__, M. Tsuboi, and G. Bolstad.
 2023.
 Does lack of evolvability constrain adaptation?
 If so, on what time scales? _In: Evolvability – a new and unifying concept in evolutionary biology?_ Editors, Thomas F. Hansen and Christophe Pelabon._In Press_.

+`2023` Hubbe,A., G. Garcia, H. Sebastião, __A.
+Porto__, F. Machado, J.M.
+Cheverud, G. Marroig.
+2021.
+Morphological integration during postnatal ontogeny: implications for evolutionary biology. _Evolution_ vol. 77(3), pp.763-775.

 `2022` Zhang,C., __A.
 Porto__, S. Rolfe, A. Kocatulum, A.M.
 Maga.
 2022.
 Automated Landmarking via Multiple Templates. _PLoS ONE_ vol.17(12): e0278035.

-`2022` Hubbe,A., G. Garcia, H. Sebastião, __A.
-Porto__, F. Machado, J.M.
-Cheverud, G. Marroig.
-2021.
-Morphological integration during postnatal ontogeny: implications for evolutionary biology. _Evolution_. _In press_.

 `2022` Love, A.C., M. Grabowski, D. Houle, L.H.
 Liow, __A.
 Porto__, M. Tsuboi, K.J Voje and G. Hunt.
 2022.
 Evolvability and the Fossil record. _Paleobiology_ vol.48(2), pp.186-209.